emacs-mirror/emacs/mps/manual/source/reference/index.rst

     :c:func:`mps_arena_expose`, and by calling
     :c:func:`mps_arena_unsafe_restore_protection` before calling
     :c:func:`mps_arena_release`.
 Those functions have unsafe aspects
-    and place restrictions on what the client can do (basically no exposed data can be changed).
+    and place restrictions on what the :term:`client program` can do (basically no exposed data can be changed).

     .. seealso::